magefan/module-blog/README.md

 # Magento 2 Blog Extension | GitHub Repo | Magefan

-Magento 2 Blog extension is a solution that allows you to manage your store and blog in Mageneto from one place without having to rely on some third-party platforms.
+Magento 2 Blog extension is a solution that allows you to manage your store and blog in Magento from one place without having to rely on some third-party platforms.
 This blog extension for Magento 2 is a multifunctional marketing tool that will not only help you to create blog posts in Magento, but drive more traffic, boost SEO and improve your Google rating.
 Our [Magento 2 Blog Extension](https://magefan.com/magento2-blog-extension) is one of the best Magento 2 extensions with more than 1 250 000 downloads.

 [![Total Downloads](https://poser.pugx.org/magefan/module-blog/downloads)](https://packagist.org/packages/magefan/module-blog)
 [![Latest Stable Version](https://poser.pugx.org/magefan/module-blog/v/stable)](https://packagist.org/packages/magefan/module-blog)